 Blue Talks

-Blue Cradle, in partnership with the French Embassy and others, is hosting a national Blue Talks series to help navigate Aotearoa New Zealand’s path to the 3rd UN Ocean Conference in Nice, France, in June 2025.
+Blue Cradle, in partnership with the French Embassy hosted a national Blue Talks series to help navigate Aotearoa New Zealand’s path to the 3rd UN Ocean Conference in Nice, France, in June 2025.

 In collaboration with the French Embassy in New Zealand, Marine Communications, Diplosphere, and the University of Auckland, we are delivering a series of three Blue Talks to help chart Aotearoa New Zealand’s course toward the 3rd United Nations Ocean Conference (UNOC3), taking place in Nice, France, in June 2025.